rjwats/esp8266-react/README.md

 getMqttSettingsService()     | Configures and manages the MQTT connection getMqttClient()              | Provides direct access to the MQTT client instance

-These can be used to observe changes to settings.
-They can also be used to fetch or update settings.
+The core features use the [StatefulService.h](lib/framework/StatefulService.h) class and can therefore you can change settings or observe changes to settings through the read/update API.

 Inspect the current WiFi settings: